Foreign qualification recognition

-Progress Report 2010-2011 – A Foreign Qualification Recognition Plan for Alberta
+Progress Report 2010-2011 – A Foreign Qualification Recognition Plan for Alberta (PDF, 404 KB)

 Read about the progress made during 2010-2011 in assessing and recognizing foreign-earned qualifications to help newcomers work in their field of education and experience.

 This first progress report describes the work that federal, provincial and territorial governments have undertaken to help internationally trained professionals find work in their fields.
-The implementation of the framework is currently chaired by Human Resources and Skills Development Canada and Alberta Human Services through the Forum of Labour Market Ministers.
-Read the news release.

-- Canadian Immigration Integration Program
+Canadian Immigrant Integration Program

 Watch a video that highlights some supports and services for newcomers who are finalizing their immigration requirements to come to Canada.

-- Health Career Centres
+Health Career Centres

-Centres in Edmonton and Calgary offer a range of services to help doctors, nurses, pharmacists and other health professionals who received their training outside of Canada navigate the registration and licensing processes.
+Health Career Centres in Edmonton and Calgary offer a range of services to help doctors, nurses, pharmacists and other health professionals who received their training outside of Canada navigate the registration and licensing processes.

 Immigrant Access Fund

 Information about micro loans for the accreditation, training and upgrading of internationally trained immigrants.